 Oilers bounce back with 4-0 victory over Ducks

+Oilers bounce back with 4-0 victory over DucksEdmonton Oilers' Connor McDavid, center, is defended by Anaheim Ducks' Carter Rowney, right, and Josh Manson during the third period of an NHL hockey game Sunday, Jan.
+6, 2019, in Anaheim, Calif.
+The Oilers won 4-0.
+(AP Photo/Jae C. Hong)

-ANAHEIM, Calif. — Edmonton goaltender Cam Talbot knew he needed to be sharp early if the Oilers were going to bounce back Sunday against the skidding Anaheim Ducks.
+ANAHEIM, Calif.
+(AP) -- Edmonton goaltender Cam Talbot knew he needed to be sharp early if the Oilers were going to bounce back Sunday against the skidding Anaheim Ducks.

 Talbot made a couple of key saves in the first period that gave his team momentum on the way to a 4-0 victory.